bhavbooks/Sales-and-Profit-Analysis-using-Python/README.md

 ### Sales & Profit Distribution Across Markets

-- Not all markets perform the same when it comes to sales and profits
+- Not all markets perform the same when it comes to sales and profits.
 - Some regions are revenue powerhouses but profit disasters, while others quietly generate sustainable returns
 - My stacked bar chart visualizations make it crystal clear **which markets punch above their weight in profitability** versus just raw sales volume